-Supporters may ask to attend (but not participate in) educational activities at PeaceHealth St. Joseph, with the exception of our weekly Tumor Board.
-On occasion, faculty from a commercial speaker's bureau may be invited, but those speakers must disclose their interests and remain unbiased in every facet of their presentation.
-Speakers may not be directly funded by commercial entities, even via in-kind support.
+Supporters may ask to attend (but not participate in) educational activities at PeaceHealth St. Joseph, with the exception of clinical case review activities such as Tumor Board, Cath Lab Conference, Echo Lab, etc. Speakers may not be directly or indirectly funded by commercial entities, even via in-kind support.
 Appropriate monies must be received and disbursed through the CME office; otherwise the event is not eligible for Category 1 credit.
 Typically funds are received in the form of an unrestricted educational grant and are secured with our Letter of Agreement

 The inception of Category 1 CME activity at PeaceHealth St. Joseph is determined by staff interest and educational need, quality services data, and the health-related concerns of local non-profit agencies.